robertveraldi/capstone/README.md

 ## Introduction

-This react project serves as the front end for this app.
-It communicates with my RoR back end, and is designed for a simple, user-friendly experience.
+This react project serves as the front end for my app.
+It communicates with my [RoR back end](https://github.com/robertveraldi/capstone-rails-backend)), and is designed for a simple, user-friendly experience.
 This app allows the end user to browse and learn about different exercises.
 After creating an account, the user can then build a routine including whichever exercises they'd like.
 It's a great tool to take the uncertainity out of going to the gym, particularly for those who are just starting their fitness journey.
 I struggled with starting to work out because I was never sure of a plan for once I was actually in the gym.
 I've built this with my experience in mind.

 <!-- Describe the technologies you used to build your app (Ruby on Rails backend, React.js frontend, any libraries, APIs, etc.) -->

 This is built using React.js version 8.19.2.
-It utilizes useState and useEffect, Axios for web requests, Bootstrap with an imported 'Bootswatch' theme (Litera), a DropdownList techonolgy from 'React Widgets', and React-Router for multipage linking.
+It utilizes useState and useEffect, Axios for web requests, Bootstrap with an imported 'Bootswatch' theme (Litera), a DropdownList techonolgy from the React Widgets Library, and React-Router.
 I also added custom CSS for things such as modals and card-text.

 <!-- Optional: Add screenshots or gifs of your application -->

 ### Installation

+Clone this repo down to your computer.
+It will create a directory on its own, but if you'd prefer it to be within a certain directory, make sure to navigate there first.
+Then run -

 ```bash
 npm install